IBMDataScience/election2016/README.md

+# Clinton and Trump may have used some Machine Learning

 In this study, we use social media data (specifically Twitter) to provide insights on each candidate's popularity, tweeting patterns, and most common topics.
 Additionally, we attempt to model and predict the success of a new candidate's tweet.